Businesses often compare social media packages and retainers as if one is modern and the other is outdated. That frame is too simple.

 Retainers are usually safer when:

-At that point, the work is less about buying a posting schedule and more about maintaining a commercial operating system.
+At that point, the work is less about buying a posting schedule.
+It becomes more about keeping social media connected to the wider sales and marketing plan.

 That is why social media pricing South Africa and social media management pricing South Africa should be understood in relation to scope, not only deliverable count.